walkernr/neuralMelting/README.md

 - Allow for tuning of clustering method parameters (choice of metric, similarity measure, affinity, etc.)
 - Perhaps support for other nonlinear dimensionality reduction algorithms will be added

+Since the scalers and clustering methods are embedded in libraries, the user may feel free to add their own features.

 TanhScaler.py
 -------------

-This program implements a tanh-estimator as introduced by Hampel et al. with usage emulating the scalers found in the preprocessing sub-library of Scikit-Learn.
+This program implements a tanh-estimator as introduced by Hampel et al. with usage emulating the scalers found in the preprocessing library of Scikit-Learn.
 However, this implementation does not use the Hampel estimators and instead uses the means and standard deviations of the scores directly by way of the StandardScaler class from Scikit-Learn.

 Further Development
 ===================